ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 ### Q3: Solution

 - Assuming constant variable cost per unit, income would have been lower.
-- With fewer units produced, less fixed costs would have been allocated to the ending inventory under absorption costing.
+- With fewer units produced, less fixed cost would have been allocated to the ending inventory under absorption costing.

 ### Q4: